Relevance of $4f$-$3d$ exchange to finite-temperature magnetism of rare-earth permanent magnets: an ab-initio-based spin model approach for NdFe$_{12}$N: Results

+Calculated temperature dependence of magnetization $M(T)\equiv \sqrt{M_x^2+M_y^2+M_z^2}$ for the bulk, the Nd-sublattice, and the Fe-sublattice of NdFe$_{12}$N is shown in Fig.~\ref{fig::Curie temperarure}~(a).
+Calculated Curie temperature falls in the same range as the experimentally claimed one.
+Considering the possible presence of $\alpha$-Fe-originated noise in the experimental data and neglect of all next-nearest-neighbor exchange interactions in our model which should have lowered the computational magnetic-ordering energy scale, the agreement is satisfactory.
+Also we see that the system-size dependence is negligible in our focus temperature range, which up to $T=500~\mbox{[K]}$ at most.

-Comparing the calculated temperature dependence of magnetization between NdFe$_{12}$ and NdFe$_{12}$N as shown in Fig.~\ref{fig::Curie temperarure}~(b), nitrogenation-enhanced Curie temperature by $\sim 100$~[K] is well reproduced.
-We note that NdFe$_{12}$ has the easy-plane magnetic anisotropy~\cite{hirayama_2014} and the saturation of magnetization toward the ground state is to be observed considering $O(2)$-symmetry breaking, with the bulk easy-plane magnetization amounting to $\sqrt{2}M_{y}$ where $M_{y}$ is the calculated magnetization in one of the transverse direction.
+Comparing the calculated temperature dependence of magnetization between NdFe$_{12}$ and NdFe$_{12}$N as shown in Fig.~\ref{fig::Curie temperarure}~(b), we see that the experimentally observed~\cite{hirayama_2014} nitrogenation-triggered enhancement in the Curie temperature by $\sim 200$~[K] is well reproduced.

+We note that Nd in NdFe$_{12}$ has the easy-plane magnetic anisotropy~\cite{hirayama_2014,harashima} which would compete against the easy-axis anisotropy from at least a part of the Fe sublattices.
+Here we just track the origin of the difference in the Curie temperature between NdFe$_{12}$ and NdFe$_{12}$N to the nitrogenation-enhanced exchange couplings as demonstrated in Fig.~\ref{fig::Akai_Jij}.
+Further studies on the outcome of the competing anisotropies in NdFe$_{12}$ is separated for future work.